brygrill/wab-react-webpack/README.md

 ## Testing

-Jest and react-testing-library are vailable for running tests.
+Jest and react-testing-library are available for running tests.
 There are sample tests in `src/__tests__`.
 Run tests with `yarn test`.
 Watch files and run tests on change with `yarn test:watch`.